This lesson provides answers to some common questions concerning Contacts.

 Question: Are students linked to siblings?

 Answer: The contact relationship list is customizable.
 If you are missing options, they can be added via Code Management.
-You need to notify your Illuminate project leader.
+You need to notify your Illuminate project leader or system administrator.

 Question: What are the icons next to an address? (see screenshot above)